argovis/documentation/_build/html/_sources/data_management/schema.rst.txt

 Argovis data schema
 ===================
 All data indexed by Argovis follows the schema described in this document.
-The purpose of this schema is to standardize the representation of profile-, grid-,and sea surface-type datasets to promote their interoperability and underwrite a standardized API to serve them all.
+The purpose of this schema is to standardize the representation of profile-, grid-, and sea surface-type datasets to promote their interoperability and underwrite a standardized API to serve them all.

 .. admonition:: The Last Word